jpdebaere/maximal-rectangle/README.md

 It is a Delphi implementation of the *maximal empty rectangle problem*[<sup>3</sup>](https://en.wikipedia.org/wiki/Largest_empty_rectangle).
 Interest was sparked by an article by David Vandevoorde,__The Maximal Rectangle Problem__[<sup>1</sup>](http://www.drdobbs.com/database/the-maximal-rectangle-problem/184410529).
 The idea of the algorithm for solving the problem is based on a paper by Thomas M. Breuel, __Two Geometric Algorithms for Layout Analysis__[<sup>2</sup>](./research/2002-breuel-das.pdf).

 __Note:__ The accompanied example app will avoid enumerating `Windows Store` based apps because of the lack of `cloaked` window detection.
-That requires further usage of `DwmAPI`, and more code to be written.
-That is outside the scope and intentions of the example code provided.
+That requires further usage of `DwmAPI`, and more code to be written, thus is outside the scope and intentions of the example code provided.

 ## API